Kitty Friele Faye

 Kitty Augusta Friele Faye (born 17 August 2002) is a Norwegian pole vaulter.

-Career
+She was a silver medalist at the 2025 World University Games and represented Norway at the 2025 World Athletics Championships.

+Biography

 From Bergen, she is a member of Fana IL Athletics club where her father Didrik Friele Faye is head of athletics.

 She was a bronze medalist at the 2023 European Athletics U23 Championships in Espoo, Finland with a clearance of 4.40 metres, to finish third behind Frenchwoman Marie-Julie Bonnin and Belgian Elien Vekemans.

 She won the silver medal at the 2025 Summer World University Games in Bochum, Germany with a 4.50 metres clearance.
 She competed at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, without advancing to the final.

+She won the pole vault competition at the Fana stavhoppgalla, a World Athletics Indoor Tour Challenger meeting in Bergen, on 3 January 2026, defending her title from the previous year, winning on countback from Hanga Klekner.

+In June 2026, she cleared 4.60m to win on the World Athletics Continental Tour in Hof, Bavaria.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England.